 When there is stress, whatever the origin, the cerebral tonsil increases the production of substances that are behind the formation of atheroma plaques in the arteries.
 In addition, stress instinctively activates the sympathetic nervous system, which releases norepinephrine, increasing the heart rate and closing the arteries.

-If work stress causes depression – something that is common – substances in the body such as fibrinogen and tumor necrosis factor increase.
+If the stress causes depression – something that is common – substances in the body such as fibrinogen and tumor necrosis factor increase.
 These substances are inflammatory and add to the other arteriosclerotic processes.

-It is also proven that stress situations activate the adrenal glands, which release cortisol in the blood.
+It is also proven that the stress situations activate the adrenal glands, which release cortisol in the blood.
 Cortisol, known as the stress hormone, triggers processes that can culminate in cardiac events, as well as favoring obesity and diabetes.

-It is not easy to develop strategies that reduce the risk of heart attack infarction.
+It is not easy to develop strategies that can reduce the risk of heart attack infarction.
 There are many factors that exceed the workplace itself, and that depends on the worker’s personality or intrinsic issues such as age.

 For its part, the stressed worker must establish human containment mechanisms that help him.
 Friendship and family ties are important to support, especially for depression.
 The greater the isolation, the greater the spiral of stress.

 Relaxation and stress management techniques are proved very useful.
 They can be taught by employers or be the initiative of the person suffering from the situation.